ahrends/FisherKernel/README.md

 ./utils contains helper functions, namely hmmdual_FK.m for dual estimation to work for Fisher kernel construction (within hmm_gradient.m and hmm_kernel.m) and transform_dataHMM.m which can be used to check the embedding used in the HMM and the features or kernel

-./prediction contains functions for prediction models that use the Fisher kernel, for now predictPhenotype_kernels.m and krr_predict_FK.m, both run kernel ridge regression using the Fisher kernel. cvfolds_FK.m is used for cross validation in krr_predict_FK.m. predictPhenotype_kernels.m works with deconfounding
+./prediction contains functions for prediction models that use the Fisher kernel, for now predictPhenotype_kernels.m and krr_predict_FK.m, both run kernel ridge regression using the Fisher kernel. cvfolds_FK.m is used for cross validation in krr_predict_FK.m and predictPhenotype_kernels.m. predictPhenotype_kernels.m works with deconfounding

 Reference: Ahrends & Vidaurre (2023) Predicting individual traits from models of brain dynamics accurately and reliably using the Fisher kernel. biorxiv